Aqua Mekong is a five-star cruise through the Mekong Delta with private excursions, river-view suites, and chef-curated cuisine—a true luxury journey.

 Siem Reap, Cambodia

-The jewel in the Angkor crown, its inevitable that Angkor Wat is at the top of every visitors list and as one of Southeast Asia’s most recognisable sights, it can be quite busy.
+The jewel in the Angkor crown, Angkor Wat is inevitably at the top of every visitor’s wishlist.
+As one of Southeast Asia’s most recognisable sights, it can feel crowded at times – but with the help of our in-the-know guides and carefully curated Signature Angkor Experience, it can still feel magical.

 Siem Reap, Cambodia

 More than just another temple, the great Angkor Thom is in fact an ancient city, dating back to the 12th century, that was once the capital of the whole Khmer Empire.
-The city itself, its Bayon temple and Terrace of Elephants are a must see when travelling to the region.
+The city itself, its Bayon temple and Terrace of Elephants are a must-see when travelling to the region.

-On our Signature Angkor Tour you’ll explore the vast city walls with you guide, accessing intricate canals and dusty corners of the complex via avenues of stone gods and demons.
+On our Signature Angkor Tour, you’ll explore the vast city walls with your guide, accessing intricate canals and dusty corners of the complex via avenues of stone gods and demons.

 Siem Reap, Cambodia